Silvia Peppoloni

-Silvia Peppoloni is an Italian geologist, researcher in the field of natural hazards and risks, science writer, and international scholar in geoethics and social geosciences.
+Silvia Peppoloni is an Italian geologist, researcher of natural hazards and risks, science writer, and international scholar in geoethics and social geosciences.

 Early life and education

 Silvia Peppoloni was born and lives in Rome, Italy.
-Since she was a child, she was fascinated by geological phenomena.
-For hours she used to listen astonished to her grandfather's stories about the 1944 eruption of the Vesuvius Volcano, feeling the fear and the wonder, the sense of impotence and precariousness in front of those processes, the perception of the Earth as a "living" planet.
-This is the origin of her love for geosciences.
+Her interest in geosciences originated from her grandfather's stories about the 1944 eruption of the Vesuvius Volcano.
+As a child, she attended high school and upper secondary school in Italy.

-Peppoloni has a background in humanities: she obtained her high school diploma at the Italian upper secondary school.
-Keen on music, she studied piano from the age of 8 years and lyrical singing from 20.
-Singer in polyphonic and symphonic choirs, in 1994 she won the public competition and became a soprano of the youth Choir "Luca Marenzio" of the National Academy of S. Cecilia, directed by Norbert Balatsch.
-From 1995 to 1999 she was the solo singer of the Mediterranean popular music groups "La Paranza" and "I Tamburi del Vesuvio" di Nando Citarella, and in 2005 of the medieval music group "Symphonia Medioevale".
+She won a public competition in polyphonic and symphonic choirs in 1994, becoming a soprano of the youth choir "Luca Marenzio" of the National Academy of S. Cecilia, directed by Norbert Balatsch.
+From 1995 to 1999, she was the solo singer of the Mediterranean music groups "La Paranza" and "I Tamburi del Vesuvio" di Nando Citarella, and in 2005, of the medieval music group "Symphonia Medioevale".

-In 1996, she earned a master's degree on Geosciences from Sapienza University of Rome; in 1997, she obtained the professional qualification and enrolled in the geologists' register, and in 2001 received her PhD in Earth Sciences.
+In 1996, Peppoloni obtained a master's degree in Geosciences from Sapienza University of Rome; in 1997, she obtained professional qualifications and enrolled in the geologists' register.
+In 2001, she received a PhD in earth sciences.
 Her initial skills were in geomorphology and tectonics.
-Subsequently, she devoted herself to the study of engineering geology, in particular, its application in the seismic field, to seismic microzonation studies and the analysis of local seismic amplification effects.
-Currently, she works in the field of natural hazards and risks, with a focus on aspects of geoscience communication and education.
+Subsequently, she focused on engineering geology and its application in the seismic field and seismic microzonation studies and the analysis of local seismic amplification effects.
+Currently, she works in the field of natural hazards and risks, focusing on aspects of geoscience communication and education.

-During her university studies she cooperated with the Center for Television Applications and Distance Education Techniques of the Sapienza University of Rome to create tools and supports for students with disabilities.
+During her university studies, she cooperated with the Center for Television Applications and Distance Education Techniques of the Sapienza University of Rome to support disabled students with disabilities.